Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding

 \subsection{Preliminary results}

-Suppose, in the two-way rely network, all receivers utilize the same hard decoder with SPF $W_k$.
-Due to the equiprobability of codewords and the linearity of block codes, the BLER of $\vx_1$ at $S2$ equals to the conditional BLER given the transmission of $\vx_1=\vx_2=\mathbf{1}$, which corresponds zero codewords $\vc_1 =\vc_2 = \mathbf{0}$.
-For simplicity, in the rest of this paper the condition of $\vx_1=\vx_2=\mathbf{1}$ is omitted.
-By decomposing the TW-SDF and the TW-1bSF protocols into disjoint cases, the BLERs of them can be written, respectively, as
+Recall that all receivers utilize the same energy-efficient hard decoder with SPF $W_k$.
+Due to the equiprobability of the codewords and the linearity of block codes, the BLER of $\vx_1$ at $S2$ equals the conditional BLER given the transmission of $\vx_1=\vx_2=\{+1\}_{m=1}^n=\mathbf{1}$, which are the BPSK modulated signal vectors that correspond to the all-zero codewords.
+The following analysis is carried out under the assumption that $\vx_1=\vx_2=\mathbf{1}$, which is omitted from now on for simplicity.